supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/neural_networks/apply_nn/README.md

 # Apply NN

 `Apply NN` layer is used to apply a neural network to the input data.
-Layer connects to deployed model such as Serve YOLOv8 app.
+Layer connects to deployed model such as Serve YOLOv8 app and applies it to the input data.

-You can connect to the model using `CONNECT` button.
-Once connected, you can configure model settings and select model classes and tags, which will be applied to your data.
+There are 2 ways to connect model in `Apply NN` layer:

+1. Run one of the serving apps manually and then select app session in the model selector or if you already have a running model session, you can just select it.
+2. Add `Deploy XXX` layer to the scene, where `XXX` is the framework name.
+Deploy model via this layer and simply link this layer to the `Apply NN` layer.

 Read our post on [Supervisely blog](https://supervisely.com/blog/) to learn how to effectively train, deploy and use the model on the YOLOv8 example: [No-code tutorial: train and predict YOLOv8 on custom data](https://supervisely.com/blog/train-yolov8-on-custom-data-no-code/).